Speaker Cable Elevators: What They Are, How They Work, and When They Matter

 Do Speaker Cable Elevators Improve Sound?

-This is the most common — and most misunderstood — question.
+This is the most common question.

 How Many Speaker Cable Elevators Do You Need?